allora-network/nft-appraisals/README.md

 ## Dependencies
 - Have an available image of the `allora-inference-base` , and reference it as a base on the `FROM` of the `Dockerfile`.
 - Create a set of keys in the `keys` directory for your head and worker, and use them in the head and worker configuration(volume mapping already provided in `docker-compose.yml` file).
 If no keys are specified in the volumes, new keys are created.
 However, the worker will need to specify the `peer_id` of the head for defining it as a `BOOT_NODES`.
 You can bring head up first, get the key from the container, then use it in the `BOOT_NODES`.
-More info in the [b7s-docker-compose](https://github.com/blocklessnetwork/b7s-docker-compose/tree/main) repo.
+For more information, see [how to generate keys](https://github.com/allora-network/basic-coin-prediction-node#docker-compose-setup).
 - Provide a valid `UPSHOT_API_TOKEN` env var inside the `node/.env` file.

 ## Run

-Once this is set up, run `docker compose up head1 worker1`
+Once this is set up, run `cd node && docker compose up`

 Once both nodes are up, a function can be tested by hitting: